COMBINE-lab/alevin-tutorial/docs/_posts/2019-30-10-selective-alignment.md

 ### Installing Salmon

-Although there are mutliple ways to download salmon (ex: binary from github, docker image), we are going to install it throug conda.
+Although there are mutliple ways to download salmon (ex: binary from github, docker image), we are going to install it through conda.
 Assuming a conda environment is already set up, we can install salmon through following command:

 ```python
 conda install --channel bioconda salmon